Tobi007-del/T007_TOOLS/README.md

 # T007-tools
-Just a couple of tools for the web to help you where they can
+Just a couple of tools for the web to help you where they can...